csantanapr/openshift-hpa-prometheus-adapter-metrics-servicemesh-istio/README.md

-# OpenShift HPA using custom metrics from ServiceMesh (Istio) Prometheus
+# OpenShift HPA using custom metrics from Service Mesh (Istio) Prometheus

-Tested on OpenShift 4.4 and ServiceMesh Operator 1.1.10
+Tested on OpenShift 4.4 and ServiceMesh Operator 2.0.0
+Note: istio telemetry changed in version 2.0.0.
+If using Service Mesh 1.x refer to earlier versions of this project.

-## Install ServiceMesh
+## Install Service Mesh

 Install the Operator, and deploy control plane to `istio-system`